 What is an Air Waybill (AWB)?

 Also known as air consignment note, an air waybill (AWB) is a type of bill of lading, which accompanies goods shipped by an international air courier or air freight service to provide details and additional information about the shipment and allow it to be tracked.
-The bill is copied multiple times, so that each party involved in the shipment process can acquire and document it.
-An air waybill serves a similar role to other forms of bill of lading, like ocean bills of lading, however, air waybill is issued in a non-negotiable form.
-This means that there is less protection with an air waybill, versus negotiable bills of lading.
+The bill is copied multiple times so that each party involved in the shipment process can acquire and document it.
+An air waybill serves a similar role to other forms of bill of lading, like ocean bills of lading, however, air waybill is issued in a non-negotiable form, which means that there is less protection with an air waybill.

-Additionally, an air waybill serves as a receipt of goods by an airline carrier.
-It also serves as a contract of carriage between a shipper or seller, and the carrier.
+An air waybill also serves as a receipt of goods by an airline carrier.
+It holds the power of contract of carriage between a shipper/seller, and the carrier.
 An air waybill is a legal document, which becomes enforceable by law after both parties (the shipper or shipper's agent, and the carrier or carrier’s agent) sign the document.

 What is included in an air waybill document?